What Molecules Cannot Easily Pass Through the Cell Membrane

 Conclusion

-Nature's solution involves an extraordinary arsenal of transport proteins that allow the movement of essential substances while excluding harmful ones.
+Nature's solution involves an extraordinary arsenal of transport proteins that enable the movement of essential substances while excluding harmful ones.
 From simple diffusion of small nonpolar molecules to the complex machinery of vesicular transport, cells employ multiple strategies to achieve precise control over their internal environment.

 As research continues to unveil the molecular details of transport processes, we gain unprecedented insights into life's fundamental operations and develop increasingly sophisticated tools to intervene when these processes go awry.
 The study of cellular transport thus bridges basic science and practical application, embodying the profound connection between understanding life's mechanisms and improving human wellbeing.